 But inclusion doesn’t happen by chance or because of programs or training.
 Inclusion happens when we’re intentional, in the daily, small interactions as employees collaborate, live or virtually, with their teams, with their clients, with our customers and with our suppliers.
 It happens while they’re doing their jobs—projects, performance reviews, meetings, trainings—and so on.

 No one size fits all.
-The best approach I’ve seen for addressing diversity and inclusion is to have a number of initiatives, utilizing different approaches, operating at the same time.
+The best approach I’ve seen for addressing diversity, equity & inclusion is to have a number of initiatives, utilizing different approaches, operating at the same time.
 The tools for driving inclusion are as diverse as the employees involved, and what works for one person may not be a comfortable solution for another.
 That’s okay…as long as inclusion is happening.
 We often ask people to be intentional about including others.
 Do you encourage everyone in the meeting to share their perspective?
 Do you ask everyone in the group how their weekend was or what plans they have?
 Do you interact with all team members equally?